dario-vega/demo-lab-baggage/README.md

 sudo usermod -aG docker opc
 ```

-⚠️This demo currently runs in franckfurt datacenter, Still some harcoded reference to this specific REGION in the code
+⚠️This demo currently runs in franckfurt region, Still some harcoded references to this specific REGION in the code to delete